vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

    * Use the Tanzu CLI to launch the installer and deploy a [standalone cluster](installation-planning/#standalone-clusters).

+   **Note**: the installer is a web based interface, if you need to perform an installation on a machine that does not have a desktop environment, see [Headless Installation](headless-install).

 1. **Install and configure packages.**

    Use the Tanzu CLI to install and configure [Packages](installation-planning/#package).